eriktholmes/interpreting_mnist/MLP/README.md

-# 📘 Notebook 01: Activation Dynamics in a Non-Normalized MLP
+## 📓 Notebook 01: Activation Dynamics in a Non-Normalized MLP (Part I)

 This notebook analyzes the internal behavior of a simple MLP trained on raw (non-normalized) MNIST data.
 Our focus is on **tracking representational drift**—how layer activations evolve across epochs—and identifying early signs of **instability or inefficiency** in learning.